crdoconnor/strictyaml/README.rst

 * Ease of use of API.
 * Secure by default.
 * Strict validation of markup and straightforward type casting.
-* Clear, human readable exceptions with line numbers.
+* Clear, readable exceptions with line numbers.
 * Acting as a near-drop in replacement for pyyaml, ruamel.yaml or poyo.
-* Roundtripping - reading in (commented) YAML and writing it out with comments.
+* Ability to read in (commented) YAML and write it out again with comments preserved.
 * Letting you worry about more interesting things than parsing or writing config files.

 Simple example: